 However, no trip to the city great is complete without adventuring to the great Saint-Michel tower.
 While here, you’ll get the best panoramic available of the city.

-Campervan Driving Tips
+Bordeaux RV Rental Driving Tips

 Although it may seem tempting after visiting the wineries, do not drink and drive.
 This cannot be stressed enough.
 Penalties are harsh and will definitely ruin your holiday.
 You should also obey the speed limits.
 With a lot of farmland in the area, machinery can be found in random places and could certainly cause an accident.
-Bordeaux is generally a very safe place and you shouldn’t worry about driving around the area at any time of day or night.
-Just be sensible and you’ll certainly enjoy your holiday.
+Bordeaux is generally a very safe place, and you shouldn’t worry about driving around the area at any time of day or night.
+Just be sensible, and you’ll certainly enjoy your holiday.